MicrosoftDocs/visualstudio-docs/docs/cross-platform/troubleshooting-the-visual-studio-emulator-for-android.md

 -   USB3 is enabled on the motherboard.

  To solve this problem, disable USB3 in the BIOS settings of the motherboard and reboot the computer.
-Then check whether Gigabyte has released an update for your motherboard’s BIOS.
+Then check whether Gigabyte has released an update for your motherboard's BIOS.

  For more info, see the following Knowledge Base article: [Boot failure after installation of Hyper-V role on Gigabyte systems](https://support.microsoft.com/en-us/kb/2693144).